How to Build Confidence When You Feel Behind in Life

 It is a skill you build through action.

-I learned that clearly in Episode 121 when I talked with pro tennis player Zach Svajda, who built belief in himself in one of the hardest environments imaginable.
-What he said about confidence made everything finally click.
+I learned this clearly in Episode 121 when I talked with pro tennis player Zach Svajda, who had to build belief in himself in one of the most pressure-filled environments imaginable.
+What he said about confidence finally made everything click.

 Confidence Starts With What You Do, Not How You Feel